 When it's time to reheat your leftovers that were refrigerated within two hours, make sure they reach at least 165 degrees F before serving them.

-5. Store your leftovers properly
+5. You improperly stored your leftovers

 The bacteria Clostridium perfringens grows on foods left out at room temperature; such outbreaks occur most often in November and December.
 Leftovers should be put into the refrigerator at a temperature below 40 degrees F within two hours of cooking.
-Dividing large portions of the turkey into smaller pieces also allows it to cool more quickly.
+Dividing large portions of the turkey into smaller pieces allows it to cool more quickly.

 Make sure to take note of how long your turkey is stored in the fridge.
 Cooked turkey keeps three to four days in the refrigerator and four to six months in the freezer, according to the U.S. Department of Agriculture.